Saturday July 15, 2017

 Hala speaks to her kids in Arabic, but because they grew up with parents who are from different cultures, they spoke English at home.
 Her kids understand more Arabic than they speak it, and “she regrets that she did not pursue that harder.”

 Maram Eleleimy has been in the US for two years.
-She has a degree in media studies and she is also a yoga instructor.
-She is currently studying for a PhD in occupational therapy.
+She has a degree in media studies and worked as a yoga instructor.
+She works as a flight attendant for American Airlines.
 She watches Egyptian drama and movies from time to time, but avoids watching talk shows.
 If she ever has kids, she would insist on teaching them Arabic and “will make them read and write it too.
 Not only because I’m Egyptian, but because the Arabic language is a beautiful rich language that is worth learning.”

 The major cultural traits she believes Egyptians have over Americans are hospitality and generosity, and that she would always maintain.
 “I grew up in a house where everyone was welcomed, and it was like a feast whenever someone visited us.
 And that’s something I want to hold on to.
 Teaching my kids to be a little conservative and chase is another thing I’ll proudly hold on to.”

 When Mariam sees the Egyptian flag, or hear the anthem or a song, she gets excited because she lives in a mostly American community and “it’s always nice to see an Arab/Egyptian or hear a song that reminds me of Egypt”.